 In January 2010, the Financial Accounting Standards Board ("FASB") issued guidance that requires new disclosures and clarifies existing disclosure requirements, about fair value measurements.
-The new guidance requires (a) disclosure of gross significant transfers in and/or out between Levels 1 and 2 and the reasons for those transfers, (b) disclosure of all transfers in/out of Level 3 (significant transfers to be presented gross) and the reasons for those transfers, and (c) purchases, sales, issuances and settlements to be disclosures for each class of assets and liabilities and (b) the disclosures about valuation techniques and inputs that are required for fair value measurements that fall within either Level 2 or Level 3.
-Item (c) is not effective for the current year and the Plan will adopt this requirement for year end December 31, 2011,
+The new guidance requires (a) disclosure of gross significant transfers in and/or out between Levels 1 and 2 and the reasons for those transfers, (b) disclosure of all transfers in/out of Level 3 (significant transfers to be presented gross) and the reasons for those transfers, and (c) purchases, sales, issuances and settlements to be disclosed separately (i.e. gross) within the Level 3 roll-forward.
+The guidance also clarifies (a) the levels of disaggregation in presenting fair value disclosures for each class of assets and liabilities and (b) the disclosures about valuation techniques and inputs that are required for fair value measurements that fall within either Level 2 or Level 3.
+Item (c) is not effective for the current year and the Plan will adopt this requirement for year end December 31, 2011.